Trading halt: Serko raising $55 million as it faces revenue uncertainty

 The company is on a trading halt for the placement conducted today through a bookbuild.

-It is underwritten at a floor price of $4.35 a share, which represents a 3.5 per cent discount to the last closing price of $4.51a share.
+It is underwritten at a floor price of $4.35 a share, which represents a 3.5 per cent discount to the last closing price of $4.51 a share.